zkuzmic/zachkuzmic.com/_posts/2013-11-02-i-installed-ghost.markdown

 title:  "I Installed Ghost"
 date:   2013-11-02 12:21:04
 categories: blog
+excerpt: I just installed Ghost today.
+There are still some kinks to work out, and it's not pretty yet... but it's here.
 ---
 I just installed [Ghost](http://ghost.org/) today.
 There are still some kinks to work out, and it's not pretty yet... but it's here.